Robin Yount: Milwaukee Brewers (1974–1993)

-Later career

 In 1985, a shoulder problem forced Yount to move to the outfield.
 After splitting time between center field and left field, Yount became the Brewers' regular center fielder in 1986.
 He played more than 1,200 games in the outfield in his career, with a .990 fielding percentage.
 He made a game-ending, diving catch to preserve a no-hitter by Juan Nieves early in the 1987 season.

 Yount narrowly won a second MVP Award in 1989, making him only the third player to win MVPs at two positions, joining Hank Greenberg and Stan Musial (Alex Rodriguez would later join this group).
 Yount was the first AL player to win multiple MVP awards in over 25 years, since the Yankees' Roger Maris (1960 and 1961) and Mickey Mantle (1956, 1957, and 1962).
 Yount collected more hits (1,731) in the decade of the 1980s than any other player.

 After the 1989 season, Yount was a free agent and he spoke with several teams about contract offers.
 The California Angels were prepared to make a serious offer, but Yount signed a three-year contract with the Brewers worth $9.6 million in February 1990.
+He cited the fact he was more comfortable in Milwaukee (with Bud Selig as owner) than leaving for a different place.
+At the start of the 1990 season, he had 2,602 hits in his career, which was fourth among players by age 34 to Ty Cobb, Rogers Hornsby, and Hank Aaron.
 In 1991, Yount was briefly on the disabled list (DL) with a kidney stone, only the second stint on the DL in his career; the first one was in 1978.